 Having a starting credit score doesn’t mean starting from zero – or with a perfect 850.
 Consumers may start at a Fair to Good level.
 Working to establish healthy credit habits, such as paying bills on time and in full, will raise their credit score.
 That’s important because the higher your credit score, the more financial opportunities you will have.

-SoFi Relay’s money tracker app helps those starting on their credit journey.
+The SoFi Insights money tracker app helps those starting on their credit journey.
 With free credit monitoring tools, users can track their credit score in real time, with customized insights to help improve their credit.

 What are the FICO credit score ranges?